OGRECave/ogre-next/Docs/src/manual/compositor.md

 ## Passes {#CompositorNodesPasses}

+A pass is a single rendering action to be performed in a target section.

-Passes are the same as they were in Ogre 1.x.
-At the time of writing there are 8 types of passes:
+There are 8 types of passes:

 -   clear (PASS\_CLEAR)
 -   generate\_mipmaps (PASS\_MIPMAP)
--   quad (PASS\_QUAD)
+-   render_quad (PASS\_QUAD)
 -   resolve (PASS\_RESOLVE)
 -   render\_scene (PASS\_SCENE)
 -   stencil (PASS\_STENCIL)